mdugmore/MessageBoard/README.md

 # To Run

 Use Visual Studio or other IDE to open the solution and build and run.

 Or alternatively use the dotnet CLI to run the application.

-There is a Swagger UI which you can run the endpoints available.
+There is a Swagger UI which you can run the endpoints available at: https://localhost:5001/swagger/index.html

 The data is stored using an in Memory database which is seeded with initial Messages on first call.